kevinpinscoe/discrete_io_linux/README.md

+# "Discrete I/O Programming in Linux"

-# Combined with my book "Discrete I/O Programming in Linux" (publishing pending) are some code examples of my experiments into the subject.
+Combined with my book "Discrete I/O Programming in Linux" (publishing pending) are some code examples of my experiments into the subject.

 This is a work in progress.